apstevens/finalbell-api/CSV-SYNC-SETUP.md

 ### Best Practices

 1. **Use strong, unique credentials:**
-   - FTP password should be complex
    - API key should be randomly generated
    - JWT secrets should be long and random

 2. **Rotate credentials regularly:**
-   - Change FTP password quarterly
    - Rotate API keys annually
    - Update JWT secrets on security events